southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

 4. Make your great contribution.
 Like updates, hotfix and enhancements.
 Please, remember to follow the [branching model](#branching-model)

-5. Follow the next [guide](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot.git) to deploy to an AWS environment.
+5. Follow the next [guide](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/blob/main/docs/serverless.md) to deploy to an AWS environment.
 We are using the [Serverless Framework](https://www.serverless.com/open-source/) to deploy the resources to AWS.

-6. Test it using the [AWS console](https://console.aws.amazon.com) portal.
+6. Test your work using the [AWS console](https://console.aws.amazon.com) portal.

 #### Run Lambda Functions using Serverless Framework

-Using  [Serverless Framework](https://www.serverless.com/open-source/) you are able to run an instance of the Lambda function from your computer without deploy it.
+Using  [Serverless Framework](https://www.serverless.com/open-source/) you are able to run an instance of the Lambda function from your computer without deploying it.

 1. In the **birthday-bot** directory, open a terminal.